amy324/Steam-Games-Data-CLI-App/README.md

    - Scrapes data from the Steam store based on the user's keyword input.
    - Outputs the scraped data to JSON and CSV files.
    - Prompts the user to open the results and continues to the next operation.
    - Utilizes the `birthtime` environmental variable to bypass age verification on the Steam website.
-This variable should be set to the user's birthdate and is sent as a cookie in the HTTP request headers to access age-restricted content, eg: the game used in the walkthrough above, *Doom*, requires age verification to search for due to violent content in the game.
+This variable should be set to the user's birthdate and is sent as a cookie in the HTTP request headers to access age-restricted content, eg: the game used in the walkthrough above, *DOOM (2016)*, requires age verification to search for due to violent content in the game.

 3. **Additional Details Prompt Function (`promptAdditionalDetails`):**
    - Prompts the user to input a link for additional details of a specific game.